We’ve compiled this list of resources & hope it will be of help to you!

 Goat Diseases and Problems to be aware of.

-https://www.fiascofarm.com/This lady has a wealth of information on her site, obviously a seasoned goat raiser, utilizing unconventional methods of herd health management.
+https://www.fiascofarm.com/This lady (Molly) has a wealth of information on her site, a seasoned goat raiser, utilizing unconventional methods of herd health management.
 She also sells Herbal Wormers if that interests you.
-Notice: we are not necessarily recommending Molly’s Herbals.
-Other herbal suppliers are Land of Havilah, and Fir Meadow LLC by Katherine Drovdahl, master herbalist and author of the book The Accessible Pet, Equine and Livestock Herbal: choosing abundant wellness for your creatures.

 WADDL(Washing Animal Disease Diagnostic Laboratory)CAE testing CLtesting Q Fever You can send your goat’s blood samples here to test for common goat diseases.
 Another lab option is UBRL.

-FAMACHA System Certification Well worth the effort.
-You must watch a series of video lectures (taking notes is a good idea) then take a simple, basic exam online to verify understanding of parasites, etc. Next you will make a video showing yourself demonstrating the proper technique for FAMACHA scoring on two different goats or sheep.
-If you have a willingness to learn, you will greatly benefit from this course.
+FAMACHA System Certification in this course, you will watch a series of video lectures (taking notes is a good idea) then take a simple, basic exam online to verify understanding of parasites, etc. Next you will make a video showing yourself demonstrating the proper technique for FAMACHA scoring on two different goats or sheep.
+If you have a willingness to learn, you will benefit from this course.
 After certification, you can then purchase the official FAMACHA card for a small fee.

 FAMACHA VIDEOS by University of Rhode Island